BastinRobin/mean_arcgis_sample/README.md

-# CROSSOVER Tech Trial Bloodonate+ Web Application
+# Bloodonate+ Web Application wit ArcGIS and MEAN Stack
+## What this is?

+This was a project that I have developed for my job application on CROSSOVER company.
+Please refer to docs/SoftwareRequirementAnalysis.pdf for to understand what this project is about.

 ## Getting Started